Mr-Jack-Tung/Continually-pretrained/ReadMe.md

 The training script periodically saves a checkpoint to the results folder, and at the end of training a checkpoint folder named final. <br><br>

 **Results**<br>
-After tuning the learning rate to the value mentioned earlier, the SlimPajama loss is increasing from 2.1 to 2.137 (a change in perplexity of 0.36), indicating a minor degradation but no catastrophic forgetting...<br><br>
+After tuning the learning rate to the value mentioned earlier, the SlimPajama loss is increasing from 2.1 to 2.137 (a change in perplexity of 0.36), indicating a minor degradation but no catastrophic forgetting...<br>

 We see that in most tasks the metrics improved slightly, and only HellaSwag and Piqa dropped 2 points.
-To evaluate the effect of continued training on a math domain dataset, we also ran on the MathQA showing a slight increase in accuracy.<br><br>
+To evaluate the effect of continued training on a math domain dataset, we also ran on the MathQA showing a slight increase in accuracy.<br>

 Note that after pretraining, the model can only do next-token prediction, i.e., completing the sentence we give as the input prompt.
 To make it into chat model / assistant and evaluate it properly, we would have to do additional instruction finetuning and potentially further alignment but we omitted this in the interest of keeping the tutorial brief.<br><br>